 Over recent years a number of schools and organisations across Scotland have introduced peer mediation programmes, however at present there is no mechanism for sharing good practice or for young people to continue their learning and development in mediation.
 Like any skill, mediation needs to be practised and developed – and in the case of peer mediation it needs to be done in a way that meets young people’s needs and abilities.
 Young Talk sets out to fill the gap in existing learning, training, and CPD provision for peer mediators, and to allow young people to develop their conflict resolution and communication skills through meeting and connecting with other peer mediators from across Scotland.

-If your school/organisation has had peer mediation training and you are not part of Young Talk– please get in touch with the coordinator, you can find her details under ‘Contacts’.
+If your school/organisation has had peer mediation training and you are not part of Young Talk– please get in touch at firstname.lastname@example.org.
+In addition to training, support is offered if you already have been trained or thinking about developing a programme in your school or organisation.

 - Supports the use of mediation by children and young people in schools, organisations and other relevant settings